monztevrse/monztevrse/README.md

-⭒ my name's steven, but I also go by monzter (or ste to avoid confusion)
+hello! my name's steven, but I also go by monzter or ste

-⭒ DNI if you are under 13
+do not interact if you are under 13.

+I don't roleplay and will most likely ignore you if you try to rp with me, sorry!

+mentally ill

+icon creds: sorrelpaws on tumblr